 A colleague of mine invited me to X and I thought I’d share it with you also.

 I respect your work and would love your insight to help me shape [tool].
+I was hoping to get some advice and learn more from your valuable experience in X.

 I was wondering if you’re open to contributions.
 I’ve studied your work and come up with a few suggestions for topics that have high chance of resonating with your audience.